OmniLayer/spec/AssetIssuanceStandard.md

 ### List of fields

-According to the general spec, all fields are optional, though some may be required by certain protocols:
+All fields are optional in this specification, though some may be required by certain protocols:

 * `name` = name of the asset for display in wallets.
 * `description` = more information about the asset (up to a few sentences).
 * `contract` = absolute URL of the contract underlying the asset.
 * `redemption` = absolute URL of the web page where the asset can be redeemed.
 * `work` = absolute URL of the content to which the asset grants a license.
-* `multiple` = floating point number by which to multiply the asset quantity for display (`e` character not permitted)
+* `multiple` = floating point number by which to multiply the asset quantity for display (`e` character not permitted).
 * `format` = how to display asset quantities (contains `*` which is substituted for the display value).
 * `format-1` = how to display the asset quantity if the display value is exactly 1.
 * `color` = HTML-style hexadecimal color for displaying the asset.
 * `icon` = absolute URL for icon to show for the asset (PNG only).
 * `feed` = absolute URL of an RSS 2.0 feed for the asset.

 For URL fields, the URL is taken from the `href` attribute of the HTML element which has the `bitcoin-asset-` class.
 For other fields, the content is taken from the inside of the HTML element which has the `bitcoin-asset-` class.
-HTML formatting may be included inside that content, though it is expected that many wallets will strip this formatting and display the content as plain text.
+HTML formatting may be included inside that content, though many wallets are expected to strip this formatting and display the content as plain text.

-Any additional fields are permitted.
+Additional user-defined fields are permitted.
 Classes which are specific to a protocol should be prefixed with that protocol's name, such as `bitcoin-asset-mastercoin-id` and `bitcoin-asset-coincolors-id` above.

 ### Notes